Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: Cut-based Analysis

 \subsection{Object and Basic Event Selection}

 Basic acceptance requirements following a CMS-like detector are applied in the physics object selections.
 For muon candidates, they must satisfy the requirements of $p_{\rm{T}}>20\ \rm{GeV}$ and $|\eta|<2.4$ following~\cite{CMS:2020xwi}.
 Jets are reconstructed using the anti-$k_{t}$ clustering algorithm with a radius parameter $R = 0.5$.
 All jet candidates have to pass $p_{\rm{T}}>20\ \rm{GeV}$ within $|\eta|<4.7$, while the b-jets have to be within $|\eta|<2.4$ limited by the tracker geometry.
-The b-jets are randomly tagged with an parameterized efficiency depending on $p_{\rm{T}}$ and $\eta$ mimicking the CMS scenario.
+The b-jets are tagged with an parameterized efficiency depending on $p_{\rm{T}}$ and $\eta$ mimicking the CMS scenario.

-Each event is required to contain at least two oppositely charged muons.
-When more than two muon candidates are found, the muon pair with the highest transverse momentum $p_{\rm{T}}^{\mu\mu}$ is chosen to construct the Higgs boson candidate.
+Each event is required to contain at least two opposite charged muons.
+When more than two muon candidates are found, the muon pair with the highest transverse momentum $p_{\rm{T}}^{\mu\mu}$ is chosen to reconstruct the Higgs boson candidate.
 Moreover, all the events have to sit in $100<m_{\mu\mu}<180\ \rm{GeV}$.
 Next, events are required to contain at least two b-jets.
 In case of more than two b-jets, the Higgs boson candidate is reconstructed from the two jets with the highest transverse momentum $p_{\rm{T}}^{bb}$.
 In the end, the invariant mass of two b-jets is required to be $70<m_{bb}<190\ \rm{GeV}$.
+Both the choices of the di-muon and di-bjet mass range are inspired by Ref.~\cite{CMS:2020tkr}.
+In the low $m_{\mu\mu}$ or $m_{bb}$ end, the statistics is much higher than the high end.
+Thus, the intervals are skewed towards higher mass ranges.

-The VBF process is featured by the presence of two additional energetic jets, corresponding to two quarks from each of the colliding protons scattered away from the beam line.
-These VBF jets are then expected to have a large pseudorapidity separation, $|\Delta\eta_{jj}^{\rm{VBF}}|$, which results in a large di-jet invariant mass, $m_{jj}^{\rm{VBF}}$.
-The dijet pair with the highest dijet invariant mass $m_{jj}^{\rm{VBF}}$ in an event is selected as the two VBF jets.
+Besides the two b-jets, the signal events could have more jets in the VBF HH production.
+It is featured by the presence of two additional energetic jets (VBF jets), corresponding to two quarks from each of the colliding protons scattered away from the beam line.
+These VBF jets are expected to have a large spacial separation, which results in a large di-jet invariant mass, $m_{jj}^{\rm{VBF}}$.
+The jet pair with the highest $m_{jj}^{\rm{VBF}}$ in an event is selected as the two VBF jets.